KarrLab/intro_to_wc_modeling/docs/tutorials/cell_modeling/model_composition.rst

 --------------
 Several software tools have been developed to help researchers merge models and simulate merge models.

 * Model merging: The tools below help users merge models.
 However, these tools only help users carryout the simplest model merging tasks, namely annotating the semantic meaning of model components and identifying common model components.
-These software programs do not help models carryout the more complicated tasks of resolving inconsistent assummptions and granularities and recalibrating models.
+These software programs do not help models carryout the more complicated tasks of resolving inconsistent assumptions and granularities and recalibrating models.

     * semanticSBML: helps users annotate models and identify common elements
     * SemGen: helps users annotate models and identify common elements